Tribal CCDF

 Definitions within the legislation and of acronyms.

-NICCA encourages Tribes, especially Tribal Leaders, to participate in all the opportunities to provide feedback hosted by the U.S. Department of Health Administration for Children and Families Office of Child Care.
-You can find all events here.
+NICCA encourages Tribes, especially Tribal Leaders, Tribal citizens, and any other interested individuals to participate in opportunities to provide feedback to the U.S. Department of Health Administration for Children and Families Office of Child Care and Office of Early Childhood Development.